 In Framework-aligned classrooms, teachers establish a variety of instructional practices that help students learn how to communicate effectively in science.
-Students learn to obtain, evaluate, and communicate complex information; report findings from investigations; and write explanations with clear claims, evidence, and reasoning.
+Students learn to obtain, evaluate, and communicate complex information; report findings from investigations; and write explanations with claims supported with evidence and reasoning.